Natural Born Sinners (Romans 5:12-21)

 My prayer is that we would understand the freedom you’ve already given us, so that we could begin to experience that freedom perhaps even this week.

-If you haven’t give your life to Jesus Christ, if you realize today that at the core of your being you are not a good person, and if you want to be rescued from both the penalty and the power of sin, would you pray to receive a new life – to accept what Jesus has already done for you, to accept the fullness of live that Jesus came to give you.
+If you haven’t given your life to Jesus Christ, if you realize today that at the core of your being you are not a good person, and if you want to be rescued from both the penalty and the power of sin, would you pray to receive a new life – to accept what Jesus has already done for you, to accept the fullness of life that Jesus came to give you.

 “Those who become Christians become new persons.
 They are not the same anymore, for the old life is gone.
 A new life has begun!
 All this newness of life is from God, who brought us back to himself through what Christ did” (2 Corinthians 5:17-18).
-May we experience that new life this week.
-In Jesus’ name, Amen.